ICHEC-learn/python-hpc/_episodes/02-timing-simple-speedup.md

 ### `cProfile`

-cProfile provides an API for profiling your Python program A profile is a set of stats
-Time spent in different parts of the program
+`cProfile` provides an API for profiling your Python program.
+A profile is a set of stats showing the time spent in different parts of the program.
+In bash you can use a profile statement to save results to a file `func.prof`.

 ~~~
-# profile statement and save results to a file func.prof
 cProfile.run('func()', 'func.prof')
 ~~~
 {: .language-bash}

+Alternatively, you can call it in Python.

 ~~~
 import cProfile